Home Contents Index Member Center Download Collect! Users Help

 Top of page.

-Your keyboard contains both normal typewriter keys and extended keys used to control the program.
+Your keyboard contains both normal and extended keys used to control the program.
+These may be used individually and in combination throughout the system.

 Normal Keys

 Normal keys include the alphabetic and numeric characters, the punctuation marks and the spacebar.
-They are used just like with a typewriter, but their operation can also be modified by using them in conjunction with the extended keys.
+They are used for data entry but their use can be modified when used in conjunction with the Extended or Function keys.

 Extended Keys

-Extended keys give control over the program.
-They include any of the keys which are not normally on a typewriter.
+Extended keys are used to navigate within the program and also to exercise control over the program.
+They include any of the keys which are not ordinary data entry keys.

 Movement Keys